Skip to main content

 • SMO 7: International Financial Reporting Standards

 Under the Companies Act, 2013, the Ministry of Corporate Affairs is responsible for prescribing accounting standards for companies in India.
-The Accounting Standards Board (ASB) of ICAI develops accounting standards, which are recommended for notification and granted legal authority through the regulatory framework.
+The Institute of Chartered Accountants of India (ICAI), through its Accounting Standards Board, develops accounting standards and recommends them for notification through the national regulatory framework.

-India has implemented Indian Accounting Standards (Ind AS), which are based on and substantially converged with IFRS Accounting Standards issued by the IASB, with certain modifications to reflect national legal and regulatory requirements.
+India has implemented Indian Accounting Standards (Ind AS), which are substantially converged with IFRS Accounting Standards issued by the International Accounting Standards Board, with modifications to reflect national legal, regulatory, and economic circumstances.
 Ind AS are required for listed companies and certain other classes of companies, while other entities apply accounting standards notified under separate frameworks.

-While India has achieved substantial convergence with IFRS through the implementation of Ind AS, IFRS Accounting Standards have not been adopted as issued.
-ICAI continues to support the development and implementation of accounting standards and to promote alignment with international standards within the jurisdiction.
+While India has achieved substantial convergence with IFRS Accounting Standards through Ind AS, IFRS Accounting Standards are assessed as Partially Adopted at the jurisdiction level because they have not been adopted as issued.

 Current Status: Review & Improve